LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ##### VOP Other Requirements
 * A VOP MAY have more detailed requirements or prerequisites than can be easily summarized into the VOP definition format.
-* Any requirements of this nature should be detailed under a specific heading in the same, or another RPIP.
+* Any requirements of this nature should be detailed under a specific heading in the same or another RPIP.
   * This heading should then be referenced in the VOP definition under 'Other Requirements'.

 ---